ratify-project/ratify/docs/proposals/Error-Messages-Improvements.md

         "isSuccess": false,
         "message": "NO_VERIFIER_REPORT: Failed to verify artifact docker.io/library/hello-world@sha256:1408fec50309afee38f3535383f5b09419e6dc0925bc69891e79d84cc4cdce6:
-        "errorReason": "No signature is found or wrong configuration" "remediation": "Please either sign the artifact or set up signature verification for it."
+        "errorReason": "No signature is found or wrong configuration" "remediation": "Please either sign the artifact or configure verifiers for signature verification.
+Learn more at https://ratify.dev/docs/plugins/verifier/notation."
   }
 ]
 ```

+> This link https://ratify.dev/docs/plugins/verifier/notation is used as an example to illustrate the improvements.
+The link should vary depending on the particular error encountered.

 ## References